-In this chapter, you will learn all about how to index, slice, filter, and transform DataFrames, using a variety of datasets, ranging from 2012 US election data for the state of Pennsylvania to Pittsburgh weather data.
+In this chapter, you will learn how to index, slice, filter, and transform DataFrames using a variety of datasets, ranging from 2012 US election data for the state of Pennsylvania to Pittsburgh weather data.

 Having learned the fundamentals of working with DataFrames, you will now move on to more advanced indexing techniques.
 You will learn about MultiIndexes, or hierarchical indexes, and learn how to interact with and extract data from them.

 Here, you will learn how to reshape your DataFrames using techniques such as pivoting, melting, stacking, and unstacking.
-These are powerful techniques that allow you to tidy and rearrange your data into the format that allows you to most easily analyze it for insights.
+These are powerful techniques that allow you to tidy and rearrange your data into the optimal format for data analysis.

-Here, you will bring together everything you have learned in this course while working with data recorded from the Summer Olympic games that goes as far back as 1896!
+We’ll bring together everything you have learned in this course while working with data recorded from the Summer Olympic games that goes as far back as 1896!
 This is a rich dataset that will allow you to fully apply the data manipulation techniques you have learned.
 You will pivot, unstack, group, slice, and reshape your data as you explore this dataset and uncover some truly fascinating insights.
-Enjoy!

 DatasetsOlympic medalsGapminder2012 US election results (Pennsylvania)Pittsburgh weather dataSalesTitanicUsers